 Still puzzled, "I don't understand."

 Malick shifted into Phase.
 He released a strand of volatile molecules bound within a golden breath, neurotransmitters coded to interact with the biota of Kerhune.
-Those infinitesimal motes and mites that lived in its crust, swam in its rivers and seas, rode on its winds flourished within the Wysrundi Singers.
+Those infinitesimal motes and mites that lived in its crust, swam in its rivers and seas, rode on its winds and flourished within the Wysrundi Singers.
 Feeding on Phase gases, attracted to ion flow, the nanosymbiotes replicated the strand, creating a synaptic link joining Malick to Sethe.
 This is who we are.

 "How are you doing this?" she cried.
 "In presence of so many ghosts, how?
 Why can I hear, feel, you and only you?"